Beginner's Guide to Different Types of Tea

 Today the rooibos tea industry consists of over 300 commercial farms, 150 small-scale farmers and around 80 tea courts, with 11 processors of rooibos tea and extracts in the domestic market.
-We cover the full history of rooibos in our post, The Ultimate Guide to the History of Rooibos Tea.
+We cover the full history of rooibos in our article, The Ultimate Guide to the History of Rooibos Tea.

 Rooibos may provide a variety of health benefits, including improving sleep, reducing stress, assisting the skin barrier, and regulating sugar levels in the body.
-We cover these benefits in full in our Ultimate Guide to Rooibos Tea and its Benefits.
+We cover these benefits in full in our article The Ultimate Guide to Rooibos Tea and its Benefits.